-These mouthwatering bone in pork chops are marinated in a sweet and savory mustard sauce and then grilled to perfection.
+These mouthwatering bone-in pork chops are marinated in a sweet and savory mustard sauce and then grilled to tender, juicy perfection.

-All pork chops come from the loin section which goes from the shoulder to the hip area of the pig.
+Pork chops come from the loin section which goes from the shoulder to the hip area of the hog.
 They are divided into 4 types:

 - At the shoulder end are blade chops, they have a high amount of bone, fat, and gristle, but excellent flavor.